jwmunn-og/2016-personal-site/_posts/2017-01-19-year-in-review.md

 I liked living in Reno.
 The climate is like Colorado, dry and sunny with a reasonable low cost of living.
 The tech scene is growing.
 Plus, it&rsquo;s centrally located to Lake Tahoe, Mammoth, and Yosemite (when Tioga Pass is open).
 Midtown is a cool area.
 There are good breweries but there aren't many good restaurants.
 I’d rate it up and coming.

-* Won some trivia nights at the [Little Waldorf](http://www.lilwal.com/) with our new friends Mark &amp; Shannon
+* Won some trivia nights at the [Little Waldorf](http://www.lilwal.com/) with our new friends Mark &amp; Shannon.
 * Has one of the best coffee roasters & shops I’ve tried: [Hub Coffee Roasters](http://www.hubcoffeeroasters.com/)
-* Sweet, amazing Airbnb host(s) Carol & Dennis
+* Sweet, amazing Airbnb host(s) Carol & Dennis.
 * They told us stories of the over 70 foster children they took in before Carol had grandchildren.
 * Carol also inherited a cabin in Montana that the *Unabomber* spent a winter.
 He stole their roof and a bunch of her dad's stuff when he finished his own cabin.
 Most of said stuff is now held as evidence by the FBI.
 * Watched way too many episodes of Reno 911. *So good.*